hkirk/ST2ITS2_Material/slide_server/slides/Week 9/maui-2.md

 ## Navigation

-* Navigation in MAUI means navigating
+* Navigation in MAUI means navigating<!-- .element: class="fragment" -->
     * to new pages
     * and showing modals
-* Basic this can be done in two ways
+* Basic this can be done in two ways<!-- .element: class="fragment" -->
     * Shell navigation
     * Navigation class